christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 ##### Out-Of-Order Events and Causality.

 Out-of-order events cause violations of intermediate states of streams, as the causality chain can be broken.
-This is illustrated in figure \ref{fig:causal-across-streams} b.
+This is illustrated in figure \ref{fig:causal-across-streams} b).
 Depending on the consuming applications, this can be a serious problem.
 Figure \ref{fig:ooo-consistency} shows a generalized picture of how non-monotonic aggregates, which are apparently causally dependent on the source events, can be violated by out-of-order events.
 Such faults introduced by delayed events would require read-repair code, such as applying the SAGA pattern, to be mitigated in the aftermath, which is prone to more errors to be introduced, and even not always possible.

 The following sections describe the out-of-order problem in more detail and explain how it can be mitigated.